Apple Sees a Return to Growth with Q1 2017’s Record Results

 Mac sales, however, were yet another bright spot.
 In a market segment that has been declining for years among most technology manufacturers, Apple nonetheless saw a revenue increase of 7 percent year-over-year for its desktop and laptop lines.
 Despite the complaints about the new MacBook Pro models, they appear to be a hit, perhaps due to pent-up demand.
 These results raise the question of how the Mac could have done had Apple updated other models as well.
 Cook said that the Mac generated its highest revenue growth ever, and it saw double-digit growth in the international and education markets.

 Apple’s Services segment, which includes AppleCare, the App Store, Apple Music, iCloud, and third-party subscription services, tallied an impressive revenue increase of 18 percent year over year.
 The Services category is becoming increasingly important each quarter, and we don’t expect that to change: the Services business is driven by the installed base and the installed base grew by double-digits worldwide.
 Tim Cook reported that the App Store saw $3 billion in sales in December 2016 alone, and that AppleCare and iCloud storage subscriptions are at all-time records.
 Over 150 million customers subscribe either to Apple services or to third-party subscriptions provided through the App Store.
 Apple expects Services alone to be the size of a Fortune 500 company this year.
-Cook also took pains to point that App Store revenues were more than double the revenue of Google Play, and that’s despite Android’s significantly higher market share.
+Cook also took pains to point out that App Store revenues were more than double the revenue of Google Play, and that’s despite Android’s significantly higher market share.

 Thanks in part to expansion into four new countries, Apple Pay use continues to grow, with a 500 percent increase in transaction volume and three times as many users compared to last year.
 Apple also announced that Comcast will soon allow its customers to pay their bills with Apple Pay.